Mental Health Support New Yorkers Can Access While Staying Home

 Safe Horizon operates NYC’s 24-hour hotline: 1-800-621-4673.
 You can also chat with a Safe Horizon advocate, who can offer information, advocacy and support through SafeChat.
 The latest information on hours and how to access this service is available here.

-For anyone needing resources to help themselves or a loved one experiencing dating, domestic, or gender-based violence, you can also visit the NYC Hope Resource Directory at nyc.gov/NYCHOPE.
-For immediate safety planning, shelter assistance, mental health support, and other resources, all NYC Family Justice Centers are providing support by phone, Monday to Friday, from 9:00am – 5:00pm.
-The physical locations of the Family Justice Centers are temporarily closed.
+For anyone needing resources to help themselves or a loved one experiencing dating, domestic, or gender-based violence, you can visit the Resources for Survivors During COVID-19 webpage.
+For immediate safety planning, shelter assistance, mental health support, and other resources, you can call New York City Family Justice Centers by phone, Monday to Friday, from 9:00am – 5:00pm:

 - Bronx: 718-508-1220